box/developer.box.com/content/guides/events/user-events/index.md

 # User Events

-User events are events tied to the currently authenticated user.
+User Events provides a low latency stream of events relevant to the currently authenticated user.
+This event stream is how Box keeps Box Drive up to date, but is also made available for developer use.